viktorsapozhok/viktorsapozhok.github.io/_posts/2020-12-27-docker-cron-ofelia.md

 layout: post
 title: An example of running Python app as a cron job in a Docker container using Ofelia scheduler.
 slug: docker-python-ofelia
-description: How to run python script in a docker container by cron.
+description: How to run python script in a docker container by cron as a non-root user using Ofelia scheduler.
-keywords: docker python cron crontab ofelia scheduler
+keywords: docker python cron crontab ofelia scheduler non-root
 ---

 Let's assume we have a Python app printing current time to stdout, and we want